 Recently, again I can attribute this itch-interest to a student’s essay, I thought that learning some Mandarin might be compelling.
 In this essay, the student was writing about language and thought – thanks to our class’s exploration of Lera Boroditsky’s TED talk in relation to linguistic relativism and linguistic determinism.
 This student discusses the high-context approach to language and expression that Mandarin speakers use, likely in part because of their highly visualized language made of pictographs.
 For example, the Chinese characters “山”, which means mountains, looks like rolling peaks.
 Or how people speaking Mandarin will often use “we” when talking, whereas in North American cultures, “I” is more often used.
 Cultures are shaped by the languages that are used, while the language is also influenced by the culture (think Denglish).

 I am curious what makes a person find a language interesting or not.
 I don’t particularly find the typical Romantics beautiful like many people do.
 I moved to Germany because I wanted to learn the language and experience the culture here.
 I’ve learned some of the language and that there are many different cultures within the country (just like in Canada, and, I’m sure, every other country).
+Always a student myself too, I feel pretty happy when I can have a successful conversation in Germany.
 It would be pretty amazing to read one of the greats in their original language of German, maybe one day, I’ll also be able to read a bit in another language.
 There’s the saying in English, lost in translation, for a reason.

 I’ve written about walking before.
 When you’re moving slower, your eyes can take in more of the surroundings.
 I love that I can walk through the park just a street away from my home and watch children play, parents taking strollers out, the ducks on the water, people canoeing or kayaking down the river, the flow of the water, friends and family meeting and connecting in this green space.
 It’s beautiful.
 Taking in your surroundings and pausing with those images, it opens up so much thought.